7 hikes that are even better in winter

 Take special care on the trails in the cold months.
 Be sure to know your route, plan to move slower, wear extra warm and waterproof clothes, and check the weather before you go.

 1. Endless Wall Trail (New River Gorge National Park and Preserve)

 USA Today voted Endless Wall “America’s #1 National Park Hike,” and it’s just as show-stopping (and manageable!) in winter.
-The loop is less than 3 miles long and mostly flat, plus it winds through old-growth forests on a very easy-to-follow trail.
+The loop is less than three miles long and mostly flat, plus it winds through old-growth forests on a very easy-to-follow trail.
 Because of the tree cover, it doesn’t accumulate too much snow, either.

 Best of all, you’ll get amazing snowy views of the New River, its gorge and the huge bridge that spans it all.
 Just take extra care around the sandstone overlooks, since the snow may be slippery.